 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
-Additionally, we work diligently to maintain and operate our facilities to provide a reliable, high-quality supply.
+Additionally, we proactively maintain and upgrade facilities to maintain reliability.

 CHLORINATION

 Chlorination is the addition of chlorine to drinking water systems.
 It is the most common type of drinking water disinfection, killing bacteria, viruses, and other microorganisms that cause disease or immediate illness.
 Chlorine is effective and continues to keep water safe as it travels through pipes to consumers.